pettah market

 What is the best time for one day in the Colombo itinerary?

 Colombo is a year-round holiday destination with a tropical climate.
 The temperature of Sri Lanka hovers around 30 degrees Celcius throughout the year and humidity is measured to be between 85% to 90%.
 November to April is the best time to visit Sri Lanka’s west coast cities like Colombo.
-Visit Colombo from November to April and August for the best weather, during this period the effects of the monsoon are minimal and very little rainfall, which means you get the best weather for sightseeing tours.
+Visit Colombo from November to April and August for the best weather, During this period, the effects of the monsoon are minimal and there is very little rainfall, which means you get the best weather for sightseeing tours.

 light house colombo

-The former capital of Sri Lanka is still playing a major role on the island, today it is the commercial capital of Sri Lanka while the administrative capital is Jayawardenapura Kotte.
-Colombo is a cultural melting pot with Buddhists, Hindus, Muslims and dozens of other ethnic groups and religious groups.
+The former capital of Sri Lanka is still playing a major role on the island, today, it is the commercial capital of Sri Lanka, while the administrative capital is Jayawardenapura Kotte.
+Colombo is a cultural melting pot with Buddhists, Hindus, Muslims and dozens of other ethnic and religious groups.
 The population of Sri Lanka is nearly 2 million people.

 As always in Colombo, make sure to have plenty of fluid (drinking water) and a packet of wet wipes will never go amiss.
-Below is the comprehensive guide to one day Colombo itinerary with a Colombo walking tour.
+Below is a comprehensive guide to a one day Colombo itinerary with a Colombo walking tour.

 Sampling indigenous food items in a foreign solid is always interesting and very tempting.
 That’s why we include Hulftsdorp food street in your Colombo walking tour.
 You will be visiting the Hulftsdorp food street towards the evening and it is the last activity of the Colombo walking tour.
-At teh food street, you have an opportunity to taste a wide range of food varieties at a low cost.
-Your guide will help you to find the best item for you.
+At the food street, you have the opportunity to taste a wide range of food varieties at a low cost.
+Your guide will help you find the best item for you.

 What’s old is new again

-Colombo is recently crowned as the Ramsar wetland city in Asia, in fact, Colombo is the only city that bags the prestigious status of being nature-friendly.
+Colombo was recently crowned the Ramsar wetland city in Asia, in fact, Colombo is the only city that has the prestigious status of being nature-friendly.
 The green cover of Colombo spreads far and wide and there is a healthy green cover even in the middle of the city.

 Have a Tea on your Colombo walking tour